leanswift/leanswift.github.io/ecommerce/pages/econnect-m3/20.3.1/usermanual-econnect-m3-part-1.md

 User Manual for 20.3.1 is same as 20.3.0

-To view the user manual for deliveries admin click [here](..20.3.0/usermanual-econnect-m3-part-1.md).
+To view the part-1 user manual click [here](../20.3.0/usermanual-econnect-m3-part-1.md).